cmigpereira/LandingJobs-DataChallenge/model_salary/README.md

 #### Performance
 We could increase the number of variables and increase the performance of this model, but we chose to keep it simple for you.
-The impact of having this low number of variables isn't that big, and we ended up with a MAE (mean absolute error) of 9500.
+The impact of having this low number of variables is not that big, and we ended up with a MAE (mean absolute error) of 9500.
 This essentially means that the predicted salary, when we evaluated the model, was wrong (in terms of what you really deserve, according to the market) in about 9500€.

 #### Interesting Observations